-6. When you pay the full cost for a prescription in other situations
+6. When you pay the full cost for a prescription in other situations should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it.

 You may pay the full cost of the prescription because you find that the drug is not covered for some reason.